 For Senior Managers and NEDs, there is a mandatory requirement to conduct a criminal record check as part of the approval process for that role.
 This applies to both external applicants and existing staff applications.
 Although not a requirement for Certification Functions, the Firm may choose to conduct these checks as it sees fit where they are legally allowed to do so.

-The Firm conducts standard criminal record checks on individuals applying for Senior Manager roles and basic criminal record checks on Certification staff.
+The Firm conducts standard criminal record checks on individuals applying for Senior Management roles and basic criminal record checks on Certification staff.
+The Firm has started to refresh these checks every two years.

 5b.5.2 Regulatory References